 Here are some great resources to help:

 Away from the online world, we are also developing a TV series.
-We will be launching 52 x 10 minute episodes in 2017.
+Watch this space!

 How your Account Works

 Airside Andy is the first game of this type to offer a mobile and tablet version from the outset.
 Our service is currently provided only through iTunes or Google Play.
 This means any transaction is conducted through these providers with whom you already have established a trusted relationship.

 No financial information or personal details (other than the basics required for the game) are passed to us which adds yet a further layer of security to the environment.